ggmaleva/excel-parser/README.md

 # excel-parser
 ## Quick guide

-This is simple example of using Apache Poi for parsing .xls document and ganerate new .xml config file with information from Excel.
+This is simple example of using Apache Poi for parsing .xls document and generate new .xml config file with information from Excel.

 Example of excel file: